 Much has been written on the subject of competitive advantage.
 What is competitive advantage?
-In plain speak, it’s the distinctive characteristics of your organization that create extraordinary customer goodwill and value for your business.
-Competitive advantage has always been important, but with consumers being more educated and empowered than they were even several years ago, it’s more important than ever.
-Much of this education and empowerment is attributable to the power of the Internet.
+In plain speak, it’s the unique characteristics of your company that create extraordinary customer goodwill and value for your business.
+Competitive advantage has always been important, but with consumers being more empowered through the Internet, numerous options, and prices rising quickly – it’s more important than ever.

-Will you be able to raise prices and stay competitive?
+Will you be able to maintain prices and stay competitive?

 Better yet, what if you could raise prices and gain market share at the same time?
 What does your company offer that is truly unique and hard for your competitors to replicate?
-Maybe it’s time to seriously examine and exploit your organization’s “competitive advantages.”
+If you haven’t recently, maybe it’s time to re-examine what makes you different.

 This might not be as easy as it sounds.
-When I hear business executives talk about their differentiators, it’s fairly common to hear things like:
+When I hear execs talk about their differentiators, it’s fairly common to hear things like:

 “We have the best customer service.”